wenewzhang/mixin_network-nodejs-bot2/README2.md

 >if you have read the python, javescript or php code, you will see there is no option of PIN token, but aes key instead.

-In developer dash board, copy those parameters.
+In developer dash board, under your bot,click  "Click to generate a new session",copy those parameters.
 Copy the PIN,session id,private key etc. from [Mixin.one Dashboard](https://developers.mixin.one/dashboard)
 ![copy config info from dashboard](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/copy-to-clipboard.png)

-#### install command line tool and use it to generte config.js
+#### install command line tool(mixin-cli) and use it to generte config.js
 install mixin-cli
 ```bash
 cd mixin_net-nodejs-bot2